Quantumplatr/nvim/README.md

 #### figlet

-Figlet is used to fancily display the date in the dashboard.
+figlet is used to fancily display the date in the dashboard.

 Ubuntu based systems: